 “She is untested in foreign policy,” Ms. Satoh said.
 “I hope she does not rock the boat too much with Yasukuni again.”

-Yasukuni Shrine, which honors Japan’s war dead — including World War II war criminals — infuriates Beijing and Seoul.
-The late Mr. Abe was the last Japanese prime minister to visit the shrine, in 2013.
-Ms. Takaichi has visited Yasukuni — as have many politicians — but it is unclear if she would do so as prime minister.
+Yasukuni Shrine, which honors Japan’s war dead, including World War II war criminals, infuriates Beijing and Seoul.
+Abe was the last Japanese prime minister to visit the shrine in 2013.
+Ms. Takaichi has visited Yasukuni, as have many other politicians, but it is unclear whether she would do so as prime minister.

-Her gender has been widely discussed in domestic and international media but may not be a plus once she assumes office.
+Her gender has been widely discussed in domestic and international media but may not be an asset once she assumes office.

 • Andrew Salmon can be reached at asalmon@washingtontimes.com.